Take an Official State-Approved Hunter Safety Course

 Complete Hunter Education

-Most new hunters, especially those born after January 1, 1972, or under 16 years of age, must complete a hunter education course approved by the Oklahoma Department of Wildlife Conservation.
+Anyone 30 or younger must be hunter education certified or hunt with an apprentice-designated license while accompanied.
+Age 31+ are exempt from Hunter Ed.
 This course covers safety, ethics, and wildlife conservation.
 Hunter education can be completed online, in-person, or through a hybrid format.
-The state accepts courses provided by approved providers such as Recademics.
 You can find approved courses and more information at the ODWC hunter education page.

 Choose Your License Type